Image: Venetian Interior/Wine Shop – John Singer Sargent (1903)

 District Wide:

-MacArthur Beverages – Located in the Palisades.
+MacArthur Beverages (Store Website) – Located in the Palisades.
 A huge selection across all regions.
 Very knowledgeable staff.
-Probably the best shop in D.C.
+Probably the best all-around shop in D.C.

 Honorable Mention: Wide World of Wines is a small storefront that opens to a larger shop.
 Selection is somewhat idiosyncratic, or as they say on their site, a “boutique wine merchant.”
 They do well on France and some West Coast.
 Italy is weaker and Germany is missing.
 Stop in and you might find something interesting.